trickydee/ultramegausb-atari-st-rpikbd/README.md

 - **Nintendo Switch Pro Controller**: Full support with analog stick precision and no drift (v7.5.0)
 - **Generic HID Joysticks**: Standard USB joysticks and gamepads

-**v7.5.0:** Added Nintendo Switch Pro Controller support with BetterJoy-style USB initialization, 12-bit analog stick precision, and automatic deadzone compensation.

-**v7.3.0:** Xbox and PS4 controllers can now be swapped freely without issues!
-Previously Xbox wouldn't work after PS4 usage - this is now fixed.

-Controllers use D-Pad and left analog stick for movement, with buttons (A/B/X/Y/triggers) mapped to fire button.
-All controllers support hot-swapping between different types.

-## Known limitations
+## Fixes
-The RP2040 USB host implementation seems to contain a number of bugs.
-This repository contains a patched branch of the TinyUSB code to workaround many of these issues, however there are still some limitations and occasional issues as summarised below:
+The original fieldofcows build had to fix a number of TinyUSB bugs and contained a patched branch of the TinyUSB code.
+This project uses the latest mainline version of Tiny USB with customizations being externalized,

+This build also fixes the following bugs in the original build:
-* Occasionally on startup USB devices are not enumerated.
-You need to restart the emulator to try again.
+* USB devices are detected more consistenly and faster due to using the newer TinyUSB library.
+* The build uses mainline Pico SDK and TinyUSB Libraries
+* The Emulator now supports USB devices that enumerate multiple endpoints such as Logitech unifying and bolt adapters.
+* Optimizations to Timing for the Atari RX Serial Link lowering checks from 10ms to us - fixing dropped data - 0x14 Joystick mode commands now work consistently (Great news for Ikari Warriors fans).
+* Reduced Core1 6301 emulator sleep from 1ms → 250μs (4x improvement)
+* Added 6301 buffer reporting.
+* Enabled UART FIFO for RX and TX (32X buffer)

-* The emulator supports only a single USB hub.
-So, if you use a keyboard that has a hub built in then that must be connected directly to the Pico and not plugged into another hub.
+irectly to the Pico and not plugged into another hub.

 ## Acknowledgements
+This project is based on the amazing work of many people.
+Especially fieldofcows **(https://github.com/fieldofcows/atari-st-rpikb)** who created this project.
-This project has been pieced together from code extracted from [Steem SSE](https://sourceforge.net/projects/steemsse/).
+In turn the project was pieced together from code extracted from [Steem SSE](https://sourceforge.net/projects/steemsse/).
 All of the work of wiring up the keyboard functions to the HD6301 CPU is credited to Steem SSE.
 This project contains a stripped-down version of this interface, connecting it to the Raspberry Pi's serial port.

 Steem itself uses the HD6301 emulator provided by sim68xx developed by Arne Riiber.
 The original website for this seems to have gone but an archive can be found [here](http://www.oocities.org/thetropics/harbor/8707/simulator/sim68xx/).

 The code to handle the OLED display is Copyright (c) 2021 David Schramm and taken from https://github.com/daschr/pico-ssd1306.

 ## Credits
-Special thanks to the following projects for inspiration and reference implementations:
+To create this ultramegausb build I also relied on the following projects for inspiration and reference implementations:

 - **[tusb_xinput](https://github.com/Ryzee119/tusb_xinput)** by Ryzee119 - TinyUSB XInput host driver used for Xbox controller support
 - **[BetterJoy](https://github.com/Davidobot/BetterJoy)** by Davidobot - Reference implementation for Nintendo Switch Pro Controller USB initialization and protocol handling